zalando/postgres-operator/docs/user.md

 'secret' that is a member of the 'operator' role.
 The resulting role will automatically be a login role.

-With the new option the user can configure the names of secret keys that contain the user name, password etc. The secret itself is referenced by the `secretname` key.
-If the secret uses a template for multiple roles as described above, list them as separately.
+With the new option users can configure the names of secret keys that contain the user name, password etc. The secret itself is referenced by the `secretname` key.
+If the secret uses a template for multiple roles as described above list them separately.

 ```yaml
 apiVersion: v1